zhudotexe/FFXIV_PaissaDB/README.md

 You can find the Swagger docs at https://paissadb.zhu.codes/docs.

-**Important: All ward IDs and plot IDs returned by PaissaDB are 0-indexed, and times are in UTC!**
+**Important: All ward IDs and plot IDs returned by PaissaDB are 0-indexed!**

 ### Endpoints